teyinla/Palmorial_Group_Project/README.md

 $10,000.
 For example: How many employees fall into a band of
 $10,000 – $20,000, $20,000 – $30,000 etc. Also, visualize this
 by regions
-</li> Calculate the amount to be paid as a bonus to individual
+<li> Calculate the amount to be paid as a bonus to individual
 employees</li>
 - Calculate the total amount to be paid to individual employees (salary inclusive of bonus)